Qualifications of Voters

 - has resided in Saskatchewan for at least six consecutive months immediately preceding the day of the election; and

-- has resided in the school division, for at least three consecutive months immediately preceding the day of the election.
+- has resided in the school division, or land now in the school division for at least three consecutive months immediately preceding the day of the election.

 A person who is registered as a voter in a public school division is not eligible to vote in any other school division.